I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

 Vegetarian Thai Green Curry

 Coconut Milk Adds a Nice Flavor to Thai Green Curry

 Thai green curry is a little different from the Indian curries.
 Though Indians use coconut in their recipes, they normally grind coconut and add the paste to make the gravy.
 However, Thai curries use coconut milk.
 Adding coconut milk gives a very creamy and smooth texture to the curry.

 Making Thai green curry is easy.
 You can make it in about 30 minutes with enough to serve four people.
 You need simple ingredients here, such as lemongrass, fresh coriander leaves, cumin seeds, coriander seeds, coconut milk, ginger, garlic, green chili, and a few peppercorns.

 I used mint leaves instead of lemongrass, as it was not available here.
-Mint leaves also give very nice aroma to this dish.
+Mint leaves also give a very nice aroma to this dish.
 You can use veggies of your choice in this.
 I used green peas and capsicum in my curry.

 Thai green curry is best paired with hot boiled rice.
 This combo is simply delicious and irresistible!

 Now, let me share with you a detailed recipe for vegetarian Thai green curry.

 |Prep time||Cook time||Ready in||Yields|